DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-06-interviews-iteration-2.md

 In the previous iteration we didn’t think about whether past interviews would show on the interviews list page.

 We decided that it is better to show past interviews rather than having them disappear.
-This way users don’t have to hunt for them elsewhere.
+This way users do not have to hunt for them elsewhere.

 So we added sub headings to distinguish upcoming interviews from those that have already taken place.